SECRET-GUEST/logInfo/README.md

 https://github.com/SECRET-GUEST/autoclicker

-BTW, if you are searching for more desk tools to opmtimize your productivity you can also check those pages :

-- A python tools to remove fast all comments of a page : https://github.com/SECRET-GUEST/silence
-- Make a list of all your fonts, with an image : https://github.com/SECRET-GUEST/font_lister
-- You want to know how many lines you wrote as a developper ? https://github.com/SECRET-GUEST/How-Many-Books-Have-I-Written-As-A-Developer
-- A bunch of themes for python or else : https://github.com/SECRET-GUEST/themes

-And there are more in tiny script (without graphical user interface but easy to use ) : https://github.com/SECRET-GUEST/tiny-scripts

 ## :scroll: License

 This repository is released under the [MIT License](LICENSE).
 Please see the `LICENSE` file for more information.